SuboptimalEng/cpp-tutorials/README.md

 I started my career in TypeScript as a full-stack web developer.
 Got bored a few years ago and transitioned to working in computer graphics.
-C++ is the "lingua franca" of graphics programming so I decided to get comfortable with it.
+C++ is the "lingua franca" of graphics programming so I decided to learn it.

 Additionally, as an engineer, it's always good to be familiar with a statically typed langauge -- especially, if you've spent your entire career